Côte de Beaune: Aloxe-Corton

 Like Vougeot with the Clos de Vougeot, the appellation of Aloxe (pronounced 'Alosse') is dominated by a single vineyard.
 The east side of the hill of Corton, about 100 hectares, is devoted to red wines.
 Each of the 22 plots here is allowed to append its name to that of the vineyard, so you see Corton Le Corton, Corton Clos du Roi, Corton-Bressandes, Corton-Renardes and so on.
-At their best the red wines of Corton combine the muscularity of the Côte de Nuits with the elegance of the Côte de Beaune.
+At their best, the red wines of Corton combine the muscularity of the Côte de Nuits with the elegance of the Côte de Beaune.

 On the southwest side of the hill is a piece of land given by Charlemagne to the Abbey of Saulieu in 775.
-According to legend his wife had insisted white grapes be planted on the site, to avoid his beard being stained by red wine.
+According to legend, his wife had insisted white grapes be planted on the site, to avoid his beard being stained by red wine.
 If so she had a sharp eye for a vineyard, as the 72ha of Corton-Charlemagne produces some of the great white Burgundies.
 The appellation of Aloxe-Corton covers 297.1 ha. of which 169.6 ha is Grand Cru and 37.5 ha is Premier Cru.

 Savigny-lès-Beaune

 Savigny is the third biggest appellation by production in the Côte de Beaune, with around 100,000 cases of mostly red wine.
-The 22 Premier Crus come in two styles, more delicate on the south facing clay soils to the north, rounder and more forward on the east facing gravel to the south.
+The 22 Premier Crus come in two styles, more delicate on the south-facing clay soils to the north, and rounder and more forward on the east-facing gravel to the south.
 The vineyards cover 544 ha of which 141.5 ha is Premier Cru.

 Chorey-lès-Beaune

-Another satellite of Beaune producing mostly red wine in a similar style to Beaune and Savigny but even lighter.
+Another satellite of Beaune produces mostly red wine in a similar style to Beaune and Savigny but even lighter.
 The appellation was only awarded in 1970.
 There are no Premier Crus in its 168ha, of which 9.3ha is Chardonnay.

 Beaune

 The commercial centre of the Côte d'Or is also the biggest appellation by production, with 170,000 cases.
 Most of the big negociants have substantial holdings in the region.
 The 28 Premier Crus occupy 322ha of the 450ha.
-The northern wines are firmer and longer lasting, the southern wines softer and more forward.
+The northern wines are firmer and longer lasting, and the southern wines are softer and more forward.
 As mentioned above, a local hill gets its own appellation of "Côte de Beaune".

-The Hospices de Beaune are a charity based in the town, consisting of the Hôtel-Dieu hospital and the Hospices de la Charité.
+The Hospices de Beaune is a charity based in the town, consisting of the Hôtel-Dieu Hospital and the Hospices de la Charité.
 The Hospices are funded by their endowment of 55ha of vineyards on the Côte d'Or, and the auction of their wines on the third Sunday in November sets a benchmark for prices for that vintage.